-It has to be highlighted that as it is shown in section C and F.2, the substitution of BPA by BPS (or other bisphenols) is expected to be likely.
-Indeed, BPS is already largely used in thermal paper worldwide and appears to be the most technically and economically feasible "drop-in" alternative.
+It has to be highlighted that, as it is shown in section C and F.2, the substitution of BPA by BPS (or other bisphenols) is expected to be likely, although it might not be a strategical choice from Industry (BPS might be also regulated sooner or later).
+Indeed, BPS is already used in thermal paper worldwide and appears to be the most technically and economically feasible "drop-in" alternative.
 However, taken into account the toxicological profile of BPS, this substitute might cause very similar adverse health effects as BPA.
 As a result of those expectations and hazards, it has to be pointed out that the health benefits estimated herein due to the restriction of BPA in thermal paper could be decreased and to some extent come down to zero if BPA was actually and totally replaced by BPS and if BPS was proven as much as toxic.